-- Adopt updated plumbing code requirements requiring water saving devices in new construction and expansions to existing structures. - □ Implement water harvesting program with a goal of adopting standards for new construction. - Monitor development and other activities in the watershed supporting the community for the purposes of preventing negative impacts to the area's water supply. - □ Provide educational programs and materials supporting water and energy conservation techniques, including resources and suppliers of alternative fuels available to Patagonia residents. - □ Promote the development and use of solar, wind and other sustainable energy technologies. - □ Encourage construction to areas where water/wastewater infrastructure is in place. - □ Require new development to fully fund the cost of needed system improvements for water and wastewater service.
+- 1. Adopt any updated plumbing code requirements requiring water saving devices in new construction and expansions to existing structures. - 2.
+Implement water harvesting program with a goal of adopting standards for new construction. - 3.
+Monitor development and other activities in the Town's Municipal Supply Watershed for the purpose-of preventing negative impacts to the area's water supply. - 4.
+Work with the U.S. Forest Service to conduct a comprehensive ground water study to examine the impact of any industrial activity that proposes to use water from the Town's Municipal Supply Watershed.
+The study should include both a baseline metal determination and flow rate The Town should request that this study be paid for by the proponents of the industrial activity and that the contract/hydrologist be chosen by the Town and work under the direction of the Town Manager. - 5.
+Provide educational programs and materials supporting water and energy conservation techniques, including resources and suppliers of alternative fuels available to Patagonia residents. - 6.
+Promote the development and use of solar, wind and other sustainable energy technologies. - 7.
+Encourage construction to areas where water/wastewater infrastructure is in place. - 8.
+Require new development to fully fund the cost of needed system improvements for water and wastewater service.